 Doctors rarely use this test to diagnose tricuspid valve regurgitation.
-However, in some cases doctors may order it to evaluate your lung (pulmonary) pressure and to determine other causes of tricuspid valve regurgitation and to help decide on treatment.
+However, in some cases doctors may order it to determine certain causes of tricuspid valve regurgitation and to help decide on treatment.

-Treatment for tricuspid valve regurgitation depends on the severity of your condition, your signs and symptoms, and the underlying cause of your condition.
+Treatment for tricuspid valve regurgitation depends on the cause and severity of your condition.
 The goal of treatment is to reduce your symptoms, avoid future complications and live longer.

-If an underlying condition such as heart failure or endocarditis is causing your tricuspid valve regurgitation, doctors will treat those conditions.
-If you have pulmonary hypertension, treating its cause, such as heart failure or mitral valve disease, may help improve tricuspid regurgitation.
+If an underlying condition such as heart failure or endocarditis is causing your tricuspid valve regurgitation, your doctors will treat that condition.

 Your treatment may include: